BogdanFSD/ML5-Mildew-Detection/README.md

-Bug - Every time I was trying to create plot right after evaluation of the model I got such kind of error or just None Fix - It is impossible to extract history after evaluation as that is reseting history of the model, so creating plots should be doe beore evaluating model
+Bug - Every time I was trying to create plot right after evaluation of the model I got such kind of error or just None Fix - It is impossible to extract history after evaluation as that is reseting history of the model, so creating plots should be doтe beore evaluating model
+Found this question in [Stack Overflow](https://stackoverflow.com/questions/62299804/in-tensorflow-2-2-0-my-model-history-history-is-empty-after-fitting-the-data-al) very helpfull.

 # Technologies used